 - Hold your baby when you bend over.

-- Take extra care when going up and down stairs.
+- Take extra care going up and down stairs.

-- Do not lie down or nap with your child while your infant is in the baby carrier.
+- Don’t lie down or nap while your baby is in the carrier.

 On your bicycle

 Your child should always wear a helmet, whether she is riding in a bike seat or a trailer.

 Your baby is ready to ride in a bike seat or trailer once she is